 A tequila infused Plum Habanero Salsa, preserved using the water bath canning method.
 The ripe plums mellow the heat of the habanero peppers to create a unique and delicious salsa.
 Step by step canning tips included!

-I’m very into preserving summer fruit bounties in the form of salsa right now.
-I canned Roasted Tomato Peach Salsa last month, and followed that up with this tequila !! infused Plum Habanero Salsa.
+I’m very into preserving summer fruit bounties at home right now, in the form of salsa.
+I canned Roasted Tomato Peach Salsa last month, and followed that up with this tequila infused Plum Habanero Salsa.

 There’s a surprising ingredient too – TEQUILA!
 You probably like to drink tequila with chips and salsa, but have you ever added it into your favorite recipe?
 It isn’t overpowering – just the right amount of interesting to keep you coming back for more.
 It really sets this salsa apart!

 Chop all of the vegetables, besides tomatoes.

 Core and cut tomatoes in half, then roast for 30 minutes.

 Combine all ingredients and simmer on stovetop for 20 minutes.

 Heat your sterilized Ball® Pint Jars in your Ball Canner with rack, and keep them in there until ready to jar the salsa.

 Once salsa is ready, fill jars leaving 1/2 inch headspace.

 Attach lids and bands, and process in water bath canner.